kushymittal/Reading-List/README.md

 ## Currently Reading

-- [ ] The Case Against Education: Why the Education System Is a Waste of Time and Money, Bryan Caplan
+- [ ] Wild and Crazy Guys: How the Comedy Mavericks of the '80s Changed Hollywood Forever, Nick de Semlyen

 ## Up Next